Blog

 • Type of Procedure: Whether a patient receives a total knee replacement, a partial replacement, minimally invasive surgery, or robot-assisted surgery makes a big difference to the price.

-• Complexity of the Condition: Patients with more complicated problems—such as trauma injuries, neck of femur fractures, or cancer-related joint issues—often require specialised treatments like bone cement to ensure implant stability.
+• Complexity of the Condition: Patients with more complicated problems—such as trauma injuries or other challenging joint issues—often require specialised treatment and careful planning.

 • Individual Patient Factors: Age, other health conditions, and the uniqueness of the patient’s anatomy all play a role in the complexity and cost of surgery.